steadybit/docs-public/integrate-with-steadybit/extensions/extension-kits.md

 EventKit allows extensions to consume events from the Steadybit platform to integrate with third-party systems.
 Extensions leveraging EventKit are similar to webhooks but do not face the typical web routing issues as Steadybit agents handle this aspect.
 You can use EventKit to:

 * Forward audit logs to an external system.
-* Add markers to monitoring systems' charts during experiment executions.
+* Add markers to monitoring systems' charts during experiment runs.
-* Capture experiment execution statistics.
+* Capture experiment run statistics.
-* Report information about experiment executions to Slack, Discord etc.
+* Report information about experiment runs to Slack, Discord etc.

 You can learn more about EventKit through its [GitHub repository](https://github.com/steadybit/event-kit).